c3lang/c3-web/docs/language-fundamentals/basic-types-and-values.md

 For hexadecimal, octal and binary, the type is assumed to be unsigned.

-A integer literal can *implicitly* convert to a floating point literal, or an integer of a different type provided the number fits in the type.
+An integer literal can *implicitly* convert to a floating point literal, or an integer of a different type provided the number fits in the type.

 ### Constant suffixes